d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 Besides the above two components in the Transformer block, the "add and norm" within the block also plays a key role to connect the inputs and outputs of other layers smoothly.
 To explain, we add a layer that contains a residual structure and a *layer normalization* after both the multi-head attention layer and the position-wise FFN network. *Layer normalization* is similar to batch normalization in :numref:`sec_batch_norm`.
 One difference is that the mean and variances for the layer normalization are calculated along the last dimension, e.g `X.mean(axis=-1)` instead of the first batch dimension, e.g., `X.mean(axis=0)`.
 Layer normalization prevents the range of values in the layers from changing too much, which means that faster training and better generalization ability.

 MXNet has both `LayerNorm` and `BatchNorm` implemented within the `nn` block.
-Let's call both of them and see the difference in the  example below.
+Let us call both of them and see the difference in the  example below.

 ```{.python .input  n=7}
 layer = nn.LayerNorm()